 After being frozen off King William Island for two winters, Crozier finally abandoned the ships and tried to head back to a possible rendezvous point by the Great Fish River (now the Back River).
 Lambert, pp. 340-342, thinks he did not expect to succeed but had to try something.
 Lambert, p.
 341, adds that neither Crozier nor his second in command FitzJames made any personal statement in their last record, which to him indicates that they had no hope -- but which could indicate they expected to survive.

 But there would be no rescue ships at the Great Fish River , and indications are that the crew broke up into smaller groups, all of which died.

 Several bodies have been found which seem to come from the Franklin Expedition -- and which show obvious signs of cannibalism (Lambert, p.
 347, noting that evidence of cannibalism was found in the nineteenth century by Schwatka, and perhaps McClintock as well, as well as by twentieth century explorers, and that Rae and Schwatka and Hall all heard Inuit stories of it.
+Potter, p.
+33, notes that modern examinations of the bones strengthen these conclusions.
 Lambert, p.
 348, says that the only actual question is whether the men died before being eaten, or if they were killed for their flesh.
 This even though Rae's tales of cannibalism were formally written out of the story by authors such as Clements Markham; Lambert, p.
 326, in effect declares Markham's works historical fiction.)